loveencounterflow/icql-dba/README-future.md

 ### Transfer DB

-* Transfer open file-based DB to RAM:
+#### Transfer File-Based DB to RAM

 * `schema` is the name of the file-based DB which will become the name of the RAM DB
 * for the duration of RAM-based operation, the connection to the file is terminated; therefore, Continuous Persistency is not available
 * user is responsible for either calling `save()` at appropriate points in time or else call `transfer_to_file()` once RAM-based operation should be terminated and results saved.

 ```coffee
 dba.transfer_to_ram { schema: 'myschema', }
 ```

-* Transfer open RAM DB to file:
+#### Transfer RAM DB to file

 * will (1) either copy the old DB file to a new location or else delete it, depending on configuration (`### TAINT` which configuration?), then (2) call `save_as()` with the original path
 * in the future, we may allow a `path` argument to allow switching to a new destination and save the DB in a single step

 ```coffee
 dba.transfer_to_file { schema: 'myschema', }
 ```

-### Save Data (Eventual and Ad Hoc Persistency)
+### Save DB

 * File-based DBs have Continuous Persistency, no need to call `save()`.
 * RAM DBs must be `save()`d manually in order to persist changes in structure or data.
-  *